2016 Acoustic Folk! Music Series

-Concerts occur each month from January to May.
+Concerts occur each month from February through June.
 Concerts take place in the History Center's John Williams Classroom.
 The Classroom creates an intimate setting that produces a sound warm enough to wrap up in.
-Seating for concerts are limited.
+Seating for concerts are limited and is general admission.
 Complimentary refreshments are provided.

 The Cannon Beach History Center & Museum is a non-profit, 501 C-3 tax-exempt corporation (I.D. #94-3140644).